Workflow: Visium HD cell-level

 #> 90 262 1012

-We can visualize the spatial location of singlets, doublets, or the assigned cell types by RCTD.
+We can visualize the spatial distribution of singlets, doublets, or the cell types assigned by RCTD.

 p0 <- plotSpatialFeature(vhdsub, features = "cellTypeClass",